The Cambodia Daily

+The Cambodia Daily is a US-based English and Khmer language news site that evolved from a newspaper of the same name that stopped publishing in Cambodia in 2017 due to a tax dispute with the government then led by Hun Sen.

-The Cambodia Daily is an English and Khmer language news site that writes and aggregates news about Cambodia.
-It was originally an English-language daily newspaper based in Cambodia from 1993 to 2017, and was considered a newspaper of record for Cambodia.
+The Cambodia Daily started as an English-language daily newspaper that operated out of Phnom Penh, Cambodia from 1993 to 2017, and was considered a newspaper of record for Cambodia.

-The 2017 closure was the result of a dispute with the Cambodian government over an arbitrary US$6.3 million tax bill, which was seen by many as politically motivated.
-The newspaper ceased its daily print newspaper, but still maintains an online presence, and is no longer located in Cambodia.
+The 2017 closure was the result of a dispute with the Cambodian government over a US$6.3 million tax bill, which the newspaper disputed as politically motivated.
+The newspaper ceased its daily print newspaper, but still maintains an online presence.

 In 2017, the Cambodian government ordered ISP's to block The Cambodia Daily's website from within Cambodia.

 History

 The Cambodia Daily was started in 1993 by Bernard Krisher, an American journalist and philanthropist.
 Krisher's aim for the paper, as outlined in an article in its first issue, was twofold: to create an independent newspaper of record and to train Cambodian journalists.
 The newspaper's motto was "All the news without fear or favor".

 Krisher hired two young and relatively inexperienced journalists, Barton Biggs and Robin McDowell, as the paper's first editors.
 The first issue was published on August 20, 1993, and the last print issue was published on September 4, 2017.
 It relaunched as an online-only news site in October 2017.
-At the time it started publication, The Daily was Cambodia's only English-language daily newspaper.
+At the time it started publication, The Cambodia Daily was Cambodia's only English-language daily newspaper.
 The Phnom Penh Post, which had been in print since 1992, was only printed fortnightly until it began daily publication in early 2008.

-James Kanter served as editor in chief of The Cambodia Daily from 1995 to 1997.
+James Kanter served as editor in chief from 1995 to 1997.

 Content

-The Daily was printed in Phnom Penh in an A4-size format and was delivered six days a week, Monday to Saturday, until 2017, when it reduced its print run to five days per week.
+The print edition of The Cambodia Daily was published in Phnom Penh in an A4-size format and was delivered six days a week, Monday to Saturday, until 2017, when it reduced its print run to five days per week.
 The paper featured four to ten pages of local news daily written by its Cambodian and foreign reporters.
 Its regional and international news sections consisted of copy donated and purchased from major news outlets and wire services (e.g. Reuters, The Washington Post, New York Times, Asahi, Kyodo News).
 The weekend edition of the paper was accompanied by a full-color Weekend magazine insert that included local and international feature pieces.
 A daily section in Khmer language carried articles translated from the main English-language section, and the Monday issue of the paper included "English Weekly", a special insert with news quizzes for English learners.

 Notable stories

-The Daily was known for its coverage of local news and particularly for its investigative reporting on illegal logging and its coverage of corruption and human rights abuses, including land grabs and forced evictions.
+The Cambodia Daily covered local news and included investigative reporting on illegal logging and its coverage of corruption and human rights abuses, including land grabs and forced evictions.